Lesser kudu: Physical description

-The lesser kudu is a spiral-horned antelope.
+The lesser kudu is a spiral-horned antelope, characterised by large, rounded ears.
 The head-and-body length is typically between 110 and 140 cm.
 Males reach about 95–105 cm at the shoulder, while females reach 90–100 cm.
 Males typically weigh 92–108 kg and females 56–70 kg.
 The bushy tail is 25–40 cm long, white underneath and with a black tip at the end.

 Distinct signs of sexual dimorphism are seen in the antelope.
-The male is considerably larger than the female.
-The females, as well as juveniles, have a rufous coat, whereas the males become yellowish grey or darker after the age of 2 years.
-The male has a prominent black crest of hair on the neck, but this feature is not well-developed in the female.
-One long white stripe runs along the back, with 11–14 white stripes branching towards the sides.
-The chest has a central black stripe, and no throat beard is present.
-A black stripe runs from each eye to the nose and a white one from each eye to the centre of the dark face.
-A chevron is present between the eyes.
-The area around the lips is white, the throat has white patches, and two white spots appear on each side of the lower jaw.
-The underparts are completely white, while the slender legs are tawny and have black and white patches.
-The lesser kudu is characterised by large, rounded ears.
-Its tracks are similar to the greater kudu's.
+The female is considerably smaller than the male.
+The females and juveniles have a rufous coat.
 Females have four teats.
-The average lifespan is 10 years in the wild, and 15 years in captivity.

 Horns are present only on males.
 The spiral horns are 50–70 cm long, and have two to two-and-a-half twists.
 The base circumference is 156–171 cm.
 The slender horns are dark brown and tipped with white.
-Male young begin developing horns after 6-8 months, which reach full length after 3 years.
+Males begin developing horns after 6-8 months, which reach full length after 3 years.
+Their rufous body coat becomes yellowish grey or darker after the age of 2 years.
+The male has a more prominent black crest of hair on the neck than the female.
+Males also have distinct black "masks" on their faces, with a black underside going up to the sternum.

+In juveniles and adults of both sexes, one long white stripe runs along the back, with 11–14 white stripes branching towards the sides.
+The chest has a central black stripe, and unlike in the Greater Kudu or Nyala, no throat beard is present.
+A black stripe runs from each eye to the nose and a white one from each eye to the centre of the dark face.
+A chevron is present between the eyes.
+The area around the lips is white, the throat has white patches, and two white spots appear on each side of the lower jaw.
+The underparts are completely white, while the slender legs are tawny and have black and white patches.
+These markings may aid in camouflaging and hiding amidst shrubbery, as well as helping to cool specific areas of the body through albedo.